-Kuroshima Island, located 18.5 kilometers to the southwest of Ishigaki Island, approximately 30 minutes by way of a regularly scheduled liner from the Ishigaki Port Outlying Island Terminal, is also known as Heart Island because the shape of the island resembles a heart.
+Kuroshima Island, located 18.5 kilometers to the southwest of Ishigaki Island, approximately 30 minutes by regularly scheduled ferry from the Ishigaki Port Outlying Island Terminal, is also known as Heart Island because the shape of the island resembles a heart.
 Surrounded by coral reef and ideal for diving and snorkeling, Kuroshima Island is not only known for being a nesting ground for sea turtles, but is also famous for the fact that there are more cows than islanders.
-You will find cows roaming leisurely in the meadows that spread as far as the eyes can see.
+You will find cows roaming leisurely in the meadows that spread as far as the eye can see.
 The time passes by more slowly on this island.
 Because of its flat topography, we recommend taking your time cycling around sightseeing spots such as the Iko Pier.

 Because the shape of the island resembles a heart, Kuroshima Island is also referred to as Heart Island.
 Kuroshima Island has a perimeter of 12.6 kilometers with few hills on its terrain, and you can see many people getting around on bicycles throughout the island.
 You can reach the Nakamoto Coast that stretches on the west side of the island in roughly 10 minutes by bicycle from the Kuroshima Port.
-At low tide, the inside of coral reef turns into what appears to be a natural pool, allowing you to swim comfortably, which is also a famous spot for snorkeling and diving.
+At low tide, the inside of the coral reef turns into what appears to be a natural pool, allowing you to swim comfortably, and it is also a famous spot for snorkeling and diving.

-Ferry: Ishigaki Port – Kuroshima Port (Around 25 minutes by high speed boat, around 35 minutes by ferry)
+By sea : Ishigaki Port – Kuroshima Port (Around 25 minutes by high speed boat, around 35 minutes by ferry)

 Area / Population: 10.02 km² / Around 200 people